Open air. Open book. Open mind.

 Although our focus is the promotion of Canadian voices and perspectives, we do occasionally present international authors.

 A Festival for Readers

-Slow down and just listen at this pedestrian-friendly, outdoor festival for readers.
+Slow down at this pedestrian-friendly, outdoor festival for readers.

 Readings on the grassy riverbank

-The main festival takes place over the course of a day, from noon to 6pm, and includes five time slots at five accessible, outdoor venues and one indoor venue all located within the small village of Eden Mills.
-Sets of three writers read from their recent work at intimate venues including expansive grassy gardens that slope down to the water.
-Venues include the Common, Sculpture Garden, Cottage, Mill, Rivermead (indoor), and Jenny’s Place (children’s area).
-The venues are at most three minutes’ walking distance from each other (at most 500 meters) over paved streets reserved for pedestrians.
-Buses take festival goers from the parking area down into the village, or guests can choose to walk the less-than 1 km down to the festival.
+In a typical year, the main festival takes place over the course of a day, from noon to 6pm, at five accessible, outdoor venues and one indoor venue all located within the small village of Eden Mills.
+Sets of writers present their recent work at intimate venues including expansive grassy gardens that slope down to the water.
+Venues include The Common, The Meadow, The Cottage, The Mill, Rivermead (indoor), and Jenny’s Place (children’s area).
+The venues are at most three minutes’ walking distance from each other (maximum 500 meters) over paved streets reserved for pedestrians.
+Shuttle buses take festival goers from the parking area into the village, or guests can choose to walk the less-than 1 km to the festival gates.

-The festival presents 40 to 50 established and emerging Canadian writers every year including fiction writers, poets, nonfiction writers, playwrights, spoken word poets, young adult and children’s authors.
-It also features the winners of the festival’s writers’ competitions for new talent, Guelph-area writers, and MFA students from the Guelph/Humber MFA in Creative Writing.
+The festival presents more than 60 established and emerging Canadian writers every year including fiction writers, poets, nonfiction writers, playwrights, spoken word poets, young adult and children’s authors.
+It also features the winners of the festival’s writing competitions, Guelph-area writers, and students from The University of Guelph Creative Writing MFA program.
 Our special children’s area hosts children’s writers and entertainers.